-B. Check for pinching or distortion of the airboot.
-Remove the filter and look down through the airboot to ensure that the rubber is not collapsed and that the Vent Scoop located in the top of the venturi is clear and unobstructed.
+B. Once installed, check for pinching or distortion of the airbox or airboot.
+Remove the filter and look down through your airbox and make sure that the rubber is not collapsed and that the Vent Scoop located in the top of the SmartCarb® carburetor's venturi is clear and unobstructed.
+Reaching into the airbox with a mirror or using a camera may be required.
+Trimming of the airbox or airboot may be required.

 If there is excessive pinching or distortion of the airboot, trimming may be required.
-A pinched or distorted airboot can restrict airflow into the SmartCarb[®], causing poor performance, particularly if the Vent Scoop is shrouded or blocked, even partially.
+A pinched or distorted airboot can restrict airflow into the SmartCarb®, causing poor performance, particularly if the Vent Scoop is shrouded or blocked, even partially.
 Visit the SmartCarb Fuel Systems YouTube channel for more specific installation guidance.

-An excessively pinched or distorted airboot can shroud or cover the Vent Scoop in the top of the venturi, restricting airflow.
-Obstructing airflow into the Vent Scoop impedes SmartCarb[®] internal float bowl venting, potentially causing lean conditions at higher throttle positions that can cause damage to the engine.
+An excessively pinched or distorted airbox or airboot can shroud or cover the Vent Scoop in the top of the venturi, restricting airflow.
+Obstructing airflow into the Vent Scoop impedes the Float Bowl Pressurization Circuit, causing lean conditions at higher throttle positions that can cause damage to the engine.